roma-patel/notebook/text/posts/theses.md

 _Transferrable Representations for Visual Recognition._ Jeffrey Donahue, 2017.

+_A Structured Representation of Images for Language Generation and Image Retrieval._ Desmond Elliott, 2014.
 ---

 hm making up (what I think, are) presumable names (but possibly mentioned it at some point or in some talk).